mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MUST ALWAYS impose the
         RESULT:
-          the Fact it is false that <the Lotus menu command hierarchy> was copyrightable
+          the fact it was false that <the Lotus menu command hierarchy> was copyrightable
         GIVEN:
-          the Fact that <the Lotus menu command hierarchy> was a method of operation
+          the fact that <the Lotus menu command hierarchy> was a method of operation
         DESPITE:
-          the Fact that a text described <the Lotus menu command hierarchy>
+          the fact that a text described <the Lotus menu command hierarchy>
-          the Fact that <the Lotus menu command hierarchy> was an original work GIVEN the ENACTMENT:
+          the fact that <the Lotus menu command hierarchy> was an original work GIVEN the ENACTMENT:
           "In no case does copyright protection for an original work of authorship extend to any…method of operation…" (/us/usc/t17/s102/b 2013-07-18)